-- 4. The disputed domain names are confusingly similar to the ALIBABA trademark, as they each include the entirety of the ALIBABA trademark, the addition of the generic word "bet", the number "1" and the ".fun" or ".live" generic Top Level Domain respectively. - 5.
-The Respondent does not have a right or legitimate interest in either of the disputed domain names as: - (a) the Complainant has not given the Respondent any licence or authorization to use the ALIBABA trademark in a domain name or by any other means; - (b) the Respondent is not commonly known by either of the disputed domain names; - (c) the Respondent has not used either of the disputed domain names for a bona fide offering of goods or services; and - (d) the Respondent has caused the disputed domain names to resolve to gambling websites.
+- 4. The disputed domain names are confusingly similar to the ALIBABA trademark, as they each include the entirety of the ALIBABA trademark, a number and the ".shop" generic Top Level Domain. - 5.
+The Respondent does not have a right or legitimate interest in any of the disputed domain names as: - (a) the Complainant has not given the Respondent any licence or authorization to use the ALIBABA trademark in a domain name or by any other means; - (b) the Respondent is not commonly known by any of the disputed domain names; - (c) the Respondent has not used any of the disputed domain names for a bona fide offering of goods or services; and

-- 6. The disputed domain names were registered and are being used in bad faith as: - (a) the Complainant has a worldwide reputation in its commercial sector; - (b) the Respondent had actual notice of the Complainant and the ALIBABA trademark when it registered the disputed domain names; - (c) the Respondent has caused the disputed domain names to resolve to gambling websites; and - (d) all of the acts, facts, matters and circumstances to be revealed by the evidence will show that the Respondent registered and used the disputed domain names in bad faith.
+- (d) the Respondent has caused the disputed domain names to resolve to gambling websites. - 6.
+The disputed domain names were registered and are being used in bad faith as: - (a) the Complainant has a worldwide reputation in its commercial sector; - (b) the Respondent had actual notice of the Complainant and the ALIBABA trademark when it registered the disputed domain names; - (c) the Respondent has caused the disputed domain names to resolve to gambling websites; and - (d) all of the acts, facts, matters and circumstances to be revealed by the evidence will show that the Respondent registered and used the dispute domain names in bad faith.